MARC Degree Admission Info

 - Demonstration of skills necessary to complete the program successfully

 - Ability to contribute to the fields of rhetoric and composition pedagogy upon completion of the program

-- A grade point average (GPA) of at least 3.0* in the last 60 hours your undergraduate or graduate study.
+- A grade point average (GPA) of at least 3.0 in prior undergraduate and graduate coursework

 - Proficiency in English (if a graduate of a university in which English is not the native language) provided by an adequate TOEFL (Test of English as a Foreign Language) minimum score of 550 with section scores of 50 or higher